China Tribunal Interim Judgement

 - EPISODE THREE: Suppression by the Chinese Communist Party (3/4)

 Students have the power to change the unchangeable ..

 Find out more about ETAC’s Student Movement – LET’S MOVE ON THIS!

 The U.S. House of Representatives and the European Parliament have passed resolutions condemning the Government of China’s harvesting of organs from prisoners of conscience.

-In light of these atrocities taking place in China, the governments of Israel, Spain, and Taiwan have passed laws restricting citizens from traveling to China to receive organs obtained from illicit sources.
+In light of these atrocities taking place in China, the governments of Israel, Spain, Taiwan, Norway and Italy have passed laws restricting citizens from traveling to China to receive organs obtained from illicit sources.

 Read recent media reports featuring forced organ harvesting in China.

 - Forbes – The Independent Tribunal Into Forced Organ Harvesting In China Begins Its Work In London

 - The Article – The terrifying truth behind Chinese organ transplantation